v-maudel/docs-1/docs/standard/serverless-architecture/index.md

 ## What this guide does not cover

-This guide specifically emphasizes architecture approaches and design patterns and is not a “deep dive” into the implementation details of Azure Functions, [Logic Apps](https://docs.microsoft.com/azure/logic-apps/logic-apps-what-are-logic-apps), or other serverless platforms.
+This guide specifically emphasizes architecture approaches and design patterns and is not a "deep dive" into the implementation details of Azure Functions, [Logic Apps](https://docs.microsoft.com/azure/logic-apps/logic-apps-what-are-logic-apps), or other serverless platforms.
 This guide does not cover, for example, advanced workflows with Logic Apps or features of Azure Functions such as configuring Cross-Origin Resource Sharing (CORS), applying custom domains, or uploading SSL certificates.
 These details are available through the online [Azure Functions documentation](https://docs.microsoft.com/azure/azure-functions/functions-reference).

 ### Additional resources